Baudrim/Steam-Deck-AutoCache/README.md

 * Right click on empty space where the script is
 * Press "Open Terminal"
 * Write this command: ``` bash ./autoCache.sh ```
-* Now it will find all the game on the steam deck and ask you if you want to move the cache on the sd card by pressing Y or N if the game is on the current sd card.
+* Now it will find all the game on the sd card and ask you if you want to move the cache of these game to the sd card by pressing Y or N

 # Next update
 * TODO: Better text and color output *